-Patient Identity Source actors which support the Pediatric Demographics Option are required to support the Patient Identity Management [ITI-30] transaction and shall provide values, when available, for the fields identified as Pediatric Demographics fields.
+Patient Identity Source Actors which support the Pediatric Demographics Option are required to support the Patient Identity Management [ITI-30] transaction and shall provide values, when available, for the fields identified as Pediatric Demographics fields.

-Patient Identifier Cross-reference Manager actors which support the Pediatric Demographics Option are required to support the Patient Identity Management [ITI-30] transaction, and if values for one or more of the Pediatric Demographics fields are specified in the Patient Identity Management [ITI-30], they shall be considered as part of the matching algorithm of the PIX Manager.
+- Patient Identifier Cross-reference Manager Actors which support the Pediatric Demographics Option are required to support the Patient Identity Management [ITI-30] transaction, and if values for one or more of the Pediatric Demographics fields are specified in the Patient Identity Management [ITI-30], they shall be considered as part of the matching algorithm of the PIX Manager.

+- Pediatric Demographics are defined as all of the following:

-- Mother's Maiden Name - Patient Home Telephone
+- Mother's Maiden Name

+- Patient Home Telephone

 - Patient Multiple Birth Indicator

 - Patient Birth Order

 - Last Update Date/Time

-- Last Update Facility
+• Last Update Facility